2KurvaGaming/harvard-cs50-intro-to-cs/notes/harvard-cs50-intro-WEEK-1.md

 # 👨‍🏫 Harvard CS50 Foundations Notes 📓

 ⭐ This section will be for important notes as I go through the Harvard CS50's Foundations course.
-## 🏫 SECTION: WEEK 1 - Variables - Operators - Functions - Loops - Problem Set 1
+## 🧑‍💻 KEY LESSONS🚀 WEEK 1 - Variables - Operators - Functions - Loops - Problem Set 1
-## LECTURE/ VERBAL
+## LECTURE / VERBAL
-### 🧑‍💻 KEY LESSONS🚀

 **📘 Visual Studio Code for CS50** Coding playground — where the magic begins✨
 ---

 ## 🔁 From Source Code to Machine Code